svdhoog/ETACE/docs/visualisation_scripts/readme.rst

 - ``config_transform.yaml``: define variables to transform, type of data transformations, i/o info to store data in a file after transformations

-Note: Further details on how to use the config (yaml) files can be found on the :download:`configuration <config.md>` file of the documentation.
+Note: Further details on how to use the config (yaml) files can be found on the :download: `configuration <config.rst>` file of the documentation.

 Testing
 =======